psychospace/psychospace.info/✼ Stories/⊛ Prose/⊛ Sprout.md

 The paladin sat beside him, reaching out and taking the glass while almost side-eyeing her companion.

 “What’s going on?
 You don’t *get* like this,” Star casually determined, gesturing at the display before her.
-“I don't know you as well as some must, but I don’t know you to be this kind of way. ...Are you feeling well?”
+“I don't know you as well as some must, but I don’t know you to be this kind of way...
+Are you feeling well?”

 Lin breathed in through his nose and out through bared teeth, a bout of inner frost not enough to staunch his confidence.
 In one hand, he took up the scabbard by the blade, and held the handle of [[Dinofang]] out towards Star.